Tenzing & Gombu Rock Darjeeling

 As I mentioned earlier, the right face of the Tenzing Rock is used by amateur climbers and even tourists to experience a climb with the help of guides.
 So you will find lots of activities on this side and many onlookers.
 There are many temporary stalls put up by the local Nepali vendors on that side selling tea, momos (dumplings) etc. You can also buy Darjeeling tea packets (usually of poor quality).

-Watch the video of Tenzing & Gombu Rocks
+A Short Video of Tenzing & Gombu Rocks

 Open Hours and Entry